 In Scotland, Screen Academy Scotland provides training for the Scottish broadcast and film industry.

 There is no fixed career ladder, but the nature of the job makes it an excellent starting point for an ambitious entrant.
-You may start as an research assistant before taking on this role.
+You may work as a broadcasting research assistant before starting a career as a media researcher.

 Career progression is achieved by working on a variety of programmes, films and stations so maintaining good relationships within the sector is very important.

 Researchers in local radio may move into the national network, while those in television may go on to work on high-profile current events programmes or specialise in a particular area, such as music or stills research.

 On a larger production, there may be opportunities for experienced researchers to supervise a team of researchers, maintaining a high level of contact with the producer and director - in effect moving into a senior researcher role.

 Some move into other media roles, such as journalism or other areas of production.
 Competition is fierce for all promotional positions.